VolmitSoftware/docs/iris/85-maintainer-mc-version-bump.md

      Registration differs per loader and each place must list the same configs:
      - Fabric — `fabric.mod.json` `mixins` (all three; the client one gated on `"environment": "client"`).
      - NeoForge — `[[mixins]]` blocks in `neoforge.mods.toml` (entity + client).
-     - Forge — no toml entry.
-The jar manifest attribute `MixinConfigs` in `adapters/forge/build.gradle` plus `--mixin.config` args on the `runClient`/`runServer` configurations (entity + client).
-Adding a mixin config on Forge means editing the manifest attribute *and* the run args.
+     - Forge — no toml entry; FML 26.2 reads neither `[[mixins]]` nor `accessTransformers` from a Forge toml.
+The jar manifest attribute `MixinConfigs` in `adapters/forge/build.gradle` is the only shipping registration, and the `minecraft { runs { … } }` block passes `--mixin.config` separately (`client` gets entity + client, `server` gets entity only).
+Adding a mixin config on Forge means editing the manifest attribute *and* the relevant run args.

      `injectors.defaultRequire` is `1` in all three configs, so a mixin that no longer applies fails the run instead of degrading quietly.
 Treat any "mixin apply failed" line as a bump blocker, and run both `runClient` and `runServer` per loader — client-only mixins are not exercised by a server run.

-7. Reconcile the Fabric jar-in-jar list. `adapters/fabric/build.gradle` adds every Fabric API module to the `jij` configuration, which the `shadowJar` copies into `META-INF/jars` with the version stripped from the filename.
-The `jij` configuration is `transitive = false`, so the bundled set is exactly the declared set, and `fabric.mod.json` `jars` must list exactly those filenames.
+7. Reconcile the Fabric jar-in-jar list across three places that must agree exactly. `adapters/fabric/build.gradle` adds every Fabric API module to the `jij` configuration, and `shadowJar` copies it into `META-INF/jars`, renaming each artifact through the `nestedFabricApiJars` map (an explicit module-to-filename table, not a version-stripping regex — a bundled jar with no map entry fails the build with `Undeclared Fabric API nested jar`).
+The `jij` configuration is `transitive = false`, so the bundled set is exactly the declared set.
+Adding or removing a module means editing the `jij` dependency list, `nestedFabricApiJars`, and the `jars` array in `fabric.mod.json` together.
 After changing the module list, confirm the jar agrees:

    ```
    unzip -l "dist/Iris v<version> [Fabric] <mc>+<loader>.jar" | grep META-INF/jars